-Project activity based on its kind i.e. a simple project has fewer activities and a complex project may have thousands of activities.
+Project activity is based on its kind i.e. a simple project has fewer activities and a complex project may have thousands of activities.
 This project life cycle model is applicable to many types of project schemes even if the projects have different characteristics.

-Different projects have different cost and duration but all the projects will have a life cycle.
+Different projects have different costs and duration but all the projects will have a life cycle.
 A life cycle generally defines the phases of a project which are related to each other.
 The project life cycle also provides a structure for guiding the progression while working on a project.

-Project Management Life Cycle Phases
+Phases Project Management Life Cycle (PMBOK)

 The Project Initiation Phase is the first phase in the project life cycle and it is the starting of a new project.
 First, you define the objectives of a project and what is the output you will produce.

-By defining the purpose, scope and objective and a team of well-skilled members you can ensure to complete the project successfully.
+By defining the purpose, scope, and objective and a team of well-skilled members you can ensure to complete the project successfully.
 The project’s initial templates describe the steps to initiate a project and break them into multiple tasks.

 This process makes it easier for every team member to check out and correct the course if required.